If Trump's biggest tariffs get thrown out, companies could get a refund - but not consumers

 “I would anticipate that if the administration did lose, they would turn around and start arguing why it would be impossible to give refunds to everybody,” said Brent Skorup, legal fellow at the libertarian Cato Institute.
 “I think there will a lot of litigation about the nature of refunds and who’s entitled one.
 And I expect the administration will raise all sorts of objections.''

-To make sure they can successfully claim refunds, said Barnes & Thornberg partner Clinton Yu, “importers really need to have their records in order.’’
+To make sure they can successfully claim refunds, said Barnes & Thornburg partner Clinton Yu, “importers really need to have their records in order.’’

 Adding to the uncertainty is the chaotic way that Trump has rolled out his tariffs — announcing and then delaying or altering them, sometimes conjuring up new ones.
 Occasionally, the administration has decided that importers that have already paid one of his tariffs don’t have to pay a different one.